Matt Dababneh

-Matt Dababneh is an American politician who served in the California State Assembly.
+Matt Dababneh (born February 20, 1981) is an American politician who served in the California State Assembly.
 A Democrat, he represented the 45th Assembly District, which encompasses most of the western San Fernando Valley.

 Early life and education

 Dababneh was raised in the Inland Empire and graduated from La Sierra Academy in 1999.
 Dababneh went on to graduate from the University of California, Los Angeles, with a degree in Political Science and History.
 He was on the staff of the John Kerry for President campaign in 2004.

 Sexual misconduct and resignation

 On December 4, 2017, Pamela Lopez, a Sacramento lobbyist, alleged that Dababneh sexually assaulted her.
 According to Lopez, in 2016 Dababneh pushed her into a Las Vegas hotel bathroom, masturbated in front of her and urged her to touch him.
 "I felt the weight of a body push me into the restroom."
 Dababneh has strongly denied the allegation, and his attorney Patricia L. Glaser, who also represents embattled film producer Harvey Weinstein, threatened to sue Lopez for defamation.
 "I affirmatively deny that this event ever happened," said Dababneh.
 "I am saddened by this lobbyist's effort... for her own self-promotion."

 Jessica Y. Barker, who was Dababneh's subordinate when they both worked in US Congressman Brad Sherman's District Office, also came forward and accused Dababneh of sexual harassment.
 According to Barker, Dababneh regularly spoke about his sexual exploits and made degrading comments about women.
 She said his behavior was the main factor in her decision to leave her job as a field representative for the congressman after 18 months.
 She said over the course of her tenure there that Dababneh frequently made inappropriate comments at work, including talking about his sexual habits and the attire of female staffers.
 Two friends confirmed to The Los Angeles Times that Barker regularly told them about Dababneh's behavior and that she said it made her feel uncomfortable.
 According to Barker, "Pamela and I aren't the only women that Matt has harassed.
 There are others and I have spoken to them."